History

 1940s

-Minneapolis office on corner of Lyndale and Franklin, 1957Minneapolis Society for the Blind moves to what is now our current location on the corner of Lyndale and Franklin Avenues.
+Minneapolis office on corner of Lyndale and Franklin, 1957Minneapolis Society for the Blind moves to a location on the corner of Lyndale and Franklin Avenues.

 1950s